 Output Mode with Open Drain

 An Open Drain output can take two states Low Impedance and High Impedance.
-In Low Impedance state, it can sink current.
-It is like a switch that is either connected to ground or open.
+In a Low Impedance state, it can sink current.
+It is like a switch that is either connected to the ground or open.

-In this MOSFET it has three terminals called: gate, source, and drain.
+The MOSFET has three terminals called: gate, source, and drain.
 In an open-drain configuration, the source is grounded, the gate is driven internally, and the drain is the pin (i.e. not connected to external hardware).
 When the Gate is driven, Drain gets connected with the Source and the PIN gets a Logic Low = 0.
 Otherwise, the PIN remains at High-Z state which is useless until a Pull-Up is used.

 I2C Bus uses SDA and SCL Pins in Open Drain Configuration thus it need Pull Up resistors to achieve a logic High.
-The value of resistance depends on Bus Length, Capacitance, Clock Frequency etc. Usually it is between 4.7K Ohm to 10K Ohm.
+The value of resistance depends on Bus Length, Capacitance, Clock Frequency, etc. Usually it is between 4.7K Ohm to 10K Ohm.

 Output Mode with Push Pull

-A Push Pull output is capable of both sourcing and sinking current.
+A Push-Pull output is capable of both sourcing and sinking current.